mlcm-25/mlcm-25.github.io/index.md

 <br>

 🧪 **Registration is now open**!
-- All poster submissions are welcome untill capacity is filled
+- All poster submissions are welcome untill capacity is reached
 - If you would like to contribute a talk, please, email organizers with the details
 - if you received an invitation, please, proceed with the registration